goropikari/Notifier.jl/README.md

 This package is notification tools for Linux OS.

 ## Setup
-Before using LinuxNotifier package, you need to install following softwares to work correctly in your Linux system.
+Before using LinuxNotifier, you need to install following softwares to work correctly in your Linux system.
 - libnotify for desktop notifications
 - "mail" for e-mail notifications